cwmasonRollTide/simple-smartphone-screen/README.md

 # commands
 - npm install
 - npm run-script build
-- npm run-script start
+- npm run start

 ### Goal is to be able to import SimpleSmartphoneComponent, pass in a function to handle user input, an
 ### image link for the circle on the center of the top of the smartphone chat, and messages from sender and
-### receiver to be displayed
+### receiver to be displayed - The following is an example of this component's use in ReactJS
 ```javascript
 import SimpleSmartphoneComponent from 'simple-smartphone-screen';